 3. Capital Requirement

-Smallcase requires a higher capital for investing in comparison to mutual funds.
-Since it is like investing directly in shares, one has to buy each unit of them to create a portfolio.
+Smallcase requires a higher capital for investing than mutual funds.
+Since it is like investing directly in shares, one must buy each unit to create a portfolio.
 Therefore, it requires a higher capital.
-Some smallcase have an initial investment of INR 5,000, and in such cases invest money in ETFs.
+Some small cases have an initial investment of INR 5,000; in such cases, they invest money in ETFs.
 However, this is similar to investing in mutual funds.
 Also, the minimum investment can go up to INR 90,000.

 Mutual funds, on the other hand, are suitable for all kinds of investors.
-The minimum lump sum amount is INR 5,000, and the minimum amount for Systematic Investment Plan (SIP) is INR 500 per month.
+The minimum lump sum amount is INR 5,000, and the minimum for a Systematic Investment Plan (SIP) is INR 500 monthly.
 As a result, small investors can also enjoy the benefits of portfolio diversification.

 4. Expense Ratio

-The investment houses charges expense ratio which is a fee for their management services.
-The expense ratio for a smallcase works in a slightly different way.
+The investment houses charge an expense ratio, a fee for their management services.
+The expense ratio for a small case works slightly differently.
 Different cases have different expense ratios.
-Some smallcases are open to the public, while some are with subscription.
-Some cases are created by the in-house teams, while some by external analyst companies.
+Some small cases are open to the public, while some are with subscriptions.
+The in-house teams create some cases, while external analyst companies make some.
 Therefore, the charges vary accordingly.
-For smallcases, one has to separately pay the fees that will be deducted from the trading ledger.
+For small cases, one has to pay the fees separately, which will be deducted from the trading ledger.
 The expenses are not part of the investment amount.
 Also, the expenses are levied only if one has a discount broker.

-On the other hand, mutual funds have a low expense ratio.
+Conversely, mutual funds have a low expense ratio.
 However, the expense ratio varies across mutual funds.
-The expense ratio is about 1-2% of the investment amount.
+It is about 1-2% of the investment amount.
 With mutual funds, the expense ratio is not paid separately.
 The amount is automatically deducted from the investment.
 In other words, the fund houses adjust the expenses in the Net Asset Value (NAV).

 5. Exit Load